tinogomes/rspec-tmbundle/README.markdown

 supports the following:

 ### TM_RSPEC_FORMATTER
-Use to set a custom formatter other than RSpec's textmate formatter.
+Use to set a custom formatter other than RSpec's TextMate formatter.
 Use the full classname e.g. 'Spec::Core::Formatters::WebKit'

 ### TM_RSPEC_OPTS